 Abia state has over 100 oil holes and 3 installed flow stations in the state.
 Abia/NNPC gas plant also forms part of the oil association.

-According to the report of Chairman of Abia state oil producing Development Area Commission (ASOPADEC), Mr Samuel Okezie Onwogu, gave a summary account of production of oil and gas in the state.
+According to the report of the Chairman of Abia state oil producing Development Area Commission (ASOPADEC), Mr Samuel Okezie Onwogu, gave a summary account of the production of oil and gas in the state.

-The state delivered 36,000 barrels of crude oil every day ; out of the 36,000 barrels, Imoturu produces 23,000 barrels per day and Isimili flow station produces over 8,000 barrel per day.
+The state delivered 36,000 barrels of crude oil every day ; out of the 36,000 barrels, Imoturu produces 23,000 barrels per day and Isimili flow station produced over 8,000 barrels per day.

 Izaku which has four oil holes make Obigo its flow station while about 30 oil wells from the chairman’s village deliver to Umuri and eight oil wells from Umurie go to Afam.
 Said Mr Samuel Okezie.

-The state in spite of its contributions as one of the oil producing states in Nigeria still experiences poor funding from federal allocation of oil revenue to the state.
+The state in spite of its contributions as one of the oil-producing states in Nigeria still experiences poor funding from the federal allocation of oil revenue to the state.

 This has caused some problems in alleviating poverty and lots of state projects to reduce the suffering of the state citizens are not fully executed.